nkiyohara/nsf-rl/docs/compare_flow_vs_gt.md

 This guide explains how to generate side-by-side videos that compare ground-truth PushT rollouts with predictions from the trained neural stochastic flow (NSF) conditioned on DMP parameters.

+> **Note:** This script assumes the NSF was trained with `--state-source env` so the predicted states include agent/block poses and orientation.
+When training with the default `--state-source waypoint`, use the waypoint visualization script described in the README instead.

 ### What it does
 - **Ground truth (left)**: Replays recorded actions from the dataset in `gym_pusht/PushT-v0` and captures rendered frames.
 - **Prediction (right)**: Uses the trained NSF to produce one-shot predictions for arbitrary times from the initial state and the same DMP condition.
 Frames are rendered on a blank 512×512 canvas with: